harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/website-testing-methodology.md

 ---
 layout: classic-docs
 title: Web app and Website Testing Methodology
-description: A testing methodology to help you get started with testing your website or web app with Load Impact
+description: A testing methodology to help you get started with testing your website or web app with LoadImpact
 categories: [testing-methodologies]
 order: 2
 ---